 - Farro: Comes in two forms – pearled and whole.
 Pearled has had its outermost layer polished away, which strips some of the nutrients but does help it cook faster.
 Whole farro takes about 15 minutes longer to cook than pearled.
 As a substitute, you can use wheatberries or barley.

-- Carrots: Parsnips or sweet potatoes cut into a similar size would work, too.
+- Carrots: Parsnips cut to a similar size would work, too.

 - Shallot: You can use red onion instead.

-- Dried Cranberries: As substitutes, use dark raisins or dried currants.
-Alternately, use fresh pomegranate seeds.
+- Dried Cranberries: As substitutes, use raisins or dried currants.

 - Almonds: You can use slivered, sliced, or just roughly chopped almonds here.
 Make sure they’re roasted, though!
 Sub with pecans, walnuts, or pine nuts.